Advocate for St. Louis Area Foodbank brings resources back to her alma mater

 Gooden was more than willing to throw the weight of the foodbank behind UMSL’s initiatives.

-“That was such a random coincidence of stars aligning,” Kimberlin said.
+“That was such a random coincidence of stars aligning,” Kimberlin says.
 “She’s making big things happen for us.”

 The foodbank provided 3,400 pounds of food for a pop-up pantry at the Millennium Student Center in August.
 In September, UMSL and the foodbank partnered again for the Triton Mobile Pantry in which students, faculty and staff – as well as people from the surrounding community – could partake in the free service on South Campus.